apiman/apiman/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+### Build docker image locally

+To build the docker image locally you have to run the following two Intellij run configurations:

+1. Build devportal-base:latest
+2. Build api-mgmt/devportal:latest

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).